-On Sunday (12 March 2023) Signature Bank, a financial institution based in New York which had a huge real estate lending buisness and made a recent big bet on Cryptocurrency deposits closed its doors.
+On Sunday (12 March 2023) Signature Bank, a financial institution based in New York with a huge real estate lending business and made a recent big bet on Cryptocurrency deposits, closed its doors.

 The Financial Times reported that the ‘FDIC took control of Signature, which had US$110.36B (S$148.76B) in assets and US$88.59B (S$119.41B) in deposits at the end of last year.’

 Arguably, Signature Bank could have been a victim of the SVB panic.